 4. Cancer Treatments

 According to the Department of Clinical Research at Merck Research Laboratories, candidiasis can become invasive in cancer patients and present a serious complication.
-(3) In this study, one-third of patients being treated for cancer had “invasive” candidiasis.
+In this study, one-third of patients being treated for cancer had invasive candidiasis.
 Chemotherapy and radiation can both work to kill cancerous cells and tumors; however, they also kill off the healthy bacteria that naturally fight candida.

 In a Type 1 or a Type 2 diabetic, sugar levels in the mouth and other mucous membranes are traditionally higher than in an individual without diabetes.
 Since candida is a type of yeast and sugar feeds yeast, it is understandable that those with diabetes are at a greater risk for developing candida overgrowth syndrome.

 6. Weakened Immune System

 Any individual with a weakened immune system is more likely to develop candida.
-This population includes infants, small children, the elderly, those diagnosed with HIV/AIDS (4), and other inflammatory and autoimmune conditions.
+This population includes infants, small children, the elderly, those diagnosed with HIV/AIDS, and other inflammatory and autoimmune conditions.

 9 Candida Symptoms

 Candida yeast overgrowth can be difficult for a physician to diagnose.
 Possible methods of testing include stool testing, serum testing, candida DNA test, stool PCR testing and microbial organic acids testing.
 This type of systemic yeast infection presents different ways in different people.
 Below are nine of the candida symptoms to watch for if you are concerned you have candida, or candida overgrowth syndrome.